Fly Confident. Fly RDU.

 You will notice many changes when you visit the airport.
 Here’s what you can expect the next time you fly through RDU.

-ParkRDU has “contactless” technology that allows guests to pay for parking without interacting with a cashier.
-Guests can book parking in advance through RDU’s online booking system.
-The entrance gate opens with a QR code and a license plate reader automatically opens the exit gate when you leave.
-There are credit card scanners at every entry and exit lane that allow guests to pay with mobile apps, and pay-on-foot kiosks allow guests to pay with their smart phones and watches.
+ParkRDU offers “contactless” technology that allows guests to pay for parking without interacting with a cashier.
+Guests should book parking at least 24 hours in advance using RDU’s online booking system.
+The entrance gate opens with a QR code; and a license plate reader automatically opens the gate at exit.
+There are also credit card scanners at every entry and exit lane that allow guests to pay with mobile apps, while pay-on-foot kiosks allow guests to pay with their smart phones and watches.
+Guests may choose to park without booking parking online.

 Visit the RDU Parking Webpage for additional information and the latest updates.